wendlers/atom-build-scons/README.md

     cd $HOME/.atom/packages
     git clone https://github.com/wendlers/atom-build-scons.git build-scons
+    cd build-scons
+    apm install

 ## Usage

 See [atom-build](https://github.com/noseglid/atom-build) for available key-bindings.

+The scons builder is triggered by the presence of a ``sconstruct`` or ``SConstruct`` file.

 In the settings dialog of the `build-scons` package it is possible to configure the following:

 * `silent` Don't print commands
+* `suppress progress messages` Suppress "Reading/Building" progress messages
 * `jobs` Number of jobs to run in parallel
 * `separate build dir` Select for out of tree builds using a separate build dir.
   All the build artifacts will go to : `PROJ_DIR/../PROJ_NAME_build`'.